-Objective: Working as a whole group, learners will be able to break down the steps needed to get Byte to the gem.
+Objective: Working as a group, learners will be able to break down the steps needed to move Byte to the gem.

-- 1. Project the Learn to Code 1 playground on a screen.
-Navigate to the "Functions" chapter in Learn to Code 1. - 2.
-Introduction: - Read through the pages as a class, stopping for questions if needed. - 3.
-Composing a New Behavior: - Review the commands moveForward(), turnLeft(), and collectGem() - keeping in mind that you don't have a turnRight() command. - Have learners experiment with ways to direct Byte from the start arrow to the gem and collect it.
-They record the commands on the worksheet or on a separate piece of paper. - Gather ideas from the class, and write the code in the Swift Playgrounds app to complete the puzzle.
+- 1. Project the Learn to Code 1 playground onto a screen.
+Navigate to the Functions chapter in Learn to Code 1. - 2.
+Introduction: - Read through the pages as a class, stopping for questions as needed. - 3.
+Composing a New Behaviour: - Review the commands moveForward(), turnLeft() and collectGem() - don't forget that you don't have aturnRight() command. - Ask learners to experiment with ways to direct Byte from the start arrow to the gem and collect it.
+They can record the commands on the worksheet or on a separate piece of paper. - Gather ideas from the class and write the code in the Swift Playgrounds app to complete the puzzle.
 Click or tap Run My Code. - · Try several different ideas. - · Celebrate with Byte! - 4.
-Creating a New Function: - Based on what they learned in the last Playground page, Composing a New Behavior, have learners come up with ideas to create turnRight() function. - Using their turnRight() function, have learners experiment with ways to direct Byte from the start arrow to the closed switch and toggle it. - Gather ideas from the class, and write the code in the Swift Playgrounds app to complete the puzzle.
-Click or tap Run My Code. - · Try several different ideas. - Celebrate with Byte that was a hard puzzle!
+Creating a New Function: - Based on what they learnt in the last Playground page, Composing a New Behaviour, ask learners to come up with ideas to create turnRight() function. - Using their turnRight() function, get learners to experiment with ways to direct Byte from the start arrow to the closed switch and toggle it. - Gather ideas from the class and write the code in the Swift Playgrounds app to complete the puzzle.
+Click or tap Run My Code. - · Try several different ideas. - · Celebrate with Byte that was a hard puzzle to solve!

-- iPad or Mac
+- · iPad or Mac

 - Swift Playgrounds app

 - · Learn to Code 1 playground

 - Projector or display

-- Composing a New Behavior and Creating a New Function worksheets
+- Composing a New Behaviour and Creating a New Function worksheets

 - Pencils

 - Extra paper (optional)